stabla/Blog/_posts/2025-01-01-Small-Bet-1-Internet-Book-Project.md

 ## Current Status

 The project launched on January 1st, 2025, and is actively accepting contributions.
 We're tracking progress, unique contributors, and maintaining transparency throughout the process.

+## Project URL

+Visit the project at [internetbookproject.com](https://internetbookproject.com) to make your contribution or follow our progress.

 ## Feedback